Njoro007/Problem_2__Sales_Taxes/Sales Tax/README.md

-# Problem 2: Sales Taxes - How to Run/Start Project on Visual Studio Community 2022
+# How to Run/Start Project on Visual Studio Community 2022
 <hr/>

 <h2> Prerequisite </h2>